kubernetes-hy/kubernetes-hy.github.io/pages/part1/part1.md

 ![]({{ "/images/part1/lens_pod.png" | absolute_url }})

-The view shows us the same information as was in the describe.
+The view shows us the same information as was in the description.
 But the GUI offers us actions as well.
 The three numbered in the top right corner are:
 1. Open terminal into a container in the pod
 2. Show logs
 3. Delete the resource